MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Ref.md

 Even though `[ref]` is a type accelerator for `[System.Management.Automation.PSReference]`, they behave differently.

-- When you use `[ref]` to cast a variable, PowerShell creates reference object that contains reference to the original instance of the variable.
+- When you use `[ref]` to cast a variable, PowerShell creates a reference object that contains a reference to the original instance of the variable.
-- When you use `[System.Management.Automation.PSReference]` to cast a variable, PowerShell creates reference object that contains a copy of the variable, rather than a reference to the original instance.
+- When you use `[System.Management.Automation.PSReference]` to cast a variable, PowerShell creates a reference object that contains a copy of the variable, rather than a reference to the original instance.

 For example, the following script creates a variable `$x` and two reference